Microsoft Access 2013 Training: Using Field Properties

 Setting Field Properties

-You can set the properties of the table fields that you create in the design view of the table.
-When you open tables in design view, you name the fields and assign them a data type using the top half of the screen which is called the table design grid.
+You can set the field properties in Access 2013 for the table fields you create in the design view of a table.
+When you open tables in design view in Access 2013, you name the fields and assign them a data type using the top half of the screen which is called the table design grid.
 Below that, in the “Field Properties” section, you set the properties of the field that is currently selected in the table design grid on the two tabs labeled “General” and “Lookup.”

 To set a field property, you must first find the specific property of the field that you would like to set on the tabs.
 Most of the time, the property that you are trying to set is on the “General” tab.
 You only use the “Lookup” tab when you are manually setting properties of “lookup” fields which display values from another table or list.